markwu100/Serviantest/README.md

 #### **Automation**

-The deployment of the system is consisted of two steps.
+The deployment of the system is consisted of two stages.
 In the first stage of the deployment, I use terraform code to spin up the infrastructure with one ec2 instance up and running.
-After running the docker.sh scrip to build and run the application in a container, we are able to create a useful AMI base on the status of the system.
+After running the docker.sh script to build and run the application in a docker container, I am able to create a useful AMI base on the status of the system.
+In the later stage, this AMI will be used as the base image to spin up the new ec2 instance.

 Then in the second stage of the deployment, I created the asg.tf and alb.tf file to introduce the ASG and ALB resources.
 We need to create a launch configuration template based on the AMI image we created in the last step.
 By doing so, the ASG will help to spin up a functional application server and directly server the incoming traffic should some old instance fail.